Funders of the Amazon Basin

 History

-The Funders of the Amazon Basin (FAB) launched in 2011 as an informal gathering of four foundations (Gordon and Betty Moore Foundation, Blue Moon Fund, John D. and Catherine T. MacArthur Foundation, and C.S.
-Mott Foundation) spurred by a shared desire for increased coordination among program officers working in this shared geography.
-By the end of that first year, the group had grown to seven.
+The Funders of the Amazon Basin (FAB) was launched in 2011 as an informal gathering of four foundations: the Gordon and Betty Moore Foundation, Blue Moon Fund, John D. and Catherine T. MacArthur Foundation, and the C.S.
+Mott Foundation.
+This initiative emerged from a shared desire for increased coordination among program officers working in the Amazon region.
+By the end of that first year, the group had expanded to include seven foundations.

-The FAB group members recognize that the lens each foundation brings to work in the Andes-Amazon may cause it to see an issue differently from colleagues in other foundations.
-FAB members may not always agree on a particular grantmaking strategy or approach.
-However, the FAB group has become a safe space where these discussions can take place.
-The working hypothesis is that understanding each other’s strategies can avoid duplication of efforts, promote complementarity, inform future grantmaking, and reduce the likelihood that one member’s investments could inadvertently undermine another’s efforts.
+FAB members recognise that their diversity of approaches, strategies, and priorities is a significant strength as donors.
+While FAB members may not always agree on specific grantmaking strategies or approaches, the group has created a safe space for open discussions.
+The underlying belief is that by understanding each other’s strategies, they can avoid duplicating efforts, foster complementarity, inform future grantmaking, and reduce the risk that one member’s investments inadvertently undermine another’s initiatives.